 Weebly: this is almost unfair because Weebly is probably the easiest website builder to use in the world.
-You can read our full review here, but the main point is that it uses a drag and drop editor to create your website as easily (almost as if you were drawing it on a piece of paper).
+You can read our full review here, but the main point is that it uses a drag and drop editor to create your website as easily.
 They also have an excellent App Center where you can enhance your site through all kinds of gizmos and add-ons.

 Lean back and watch our video review to see Weebly in action:

 WordPress: how should we put this….
 WordPress is not for the faint-hearted.
 If the consecutive letters FTP, CSS and HTML scare you, you might want to look away now.
 So yes, you will need some technical knowledge to create your website and to update it.
 You will need to trawl through lines of code.

 And although the new Gutenberg version will remove a lot of the editing pain, you’ll still need to spend quite a bit of time reading instructions, tutorials and forum posts.
 Overall, your learning curve will be much steeper.
 On the plus side, some website hosts offer a one-click installation so at least installing it is not all that bad.

 This tutorial shows you how the One.com 1-click installation works:

 Winner: Weebly by far.
 In fact, if you are only concerned about ease of use, you can probably skip to the end of this article right now!

 Weebly: their templates are modern, responsive and segmented in categories such as online store, portfolio, blog, etc… So here again, it’s very easy to find the look of your next website and it’s good to know they will work right out of the box.
 Weebly comes with over 55 templates, all of which are free.
 And you can always change the template for another one and your site’s content will look just right.